 The treatment of PCOS usually revolves around storing the fertility of women and less attention is paid to the other effects it has on mental, physical and sexual health.

 The reproductive state has been the basis of normality for women.

 Sexual dysfunction has been a major problem among women suffering from PCOS.
 Sexual dysfunction prevents a couple from experiencing satisfaction from sexual activity resulting from physical, social and psychological factors.

-“The frequency of sexual dysfunction was verified to be 57.7% in PCOS patients with the domains of desire and arousal being commonly affected in 99.2% and 98.5% of cases respectively.”
-(Tehran University of Medical Sciences)
+“The frequency of sexual dysfunction was verified to be 57.7% in PCOS patients with the domains of desire and arousal being commonly affected in 99.2% and 98.5% of cases respectively,” commented the Tehran University of Medical Sciences.

-Sexual dysfunction has been given very less importance.
+Sexual dysfunction has been given very little importance.
 It can be more important for some women than the matter of reproduction.

 Women with PCOS are at odds with what is narrowly defined as beauty.
 They have more acne and more melanin production with other skin and weight issues.

 These women might be able to deal better with physical and sexual problems if they don’t have to fight daily to deal with the societal understanding of beauty.

 Women with PCOS have often been seen as someone losing their femininity because of reduced menstruation and a high level of male hormones.